artisan-roaster-scope/artisan/_docs/24-wheel-graph.md

 Menu>Tools>Wheel Graph

-This shows a coffee flavor wheel.
+Simply a coffee flavor wheel for you to use in describing your coffee cupping.

 ![flavor wheel](/assets/images/gsg/Flavor Wheel.png)